datopia/pixyll/_drafts/hitchhiker.md

 Assuming a uniform distribution of entries in the key space this logarithmic lookup complexity is optimal.
 You cannot do better.
-Balanced trees are therefore the go to solution to build query indices in all kinds of memory systems, e.g. popular databases like PostgreSQL, Apache Cassandra or for your favorite file system.
+Balanced trees are therefore the go to solution to build query indices in all kinds of memory systems, e.g. popular databases like PostgreSQL, MongoDB or in your favorite file system.

 ## B+ tree